GraphCast: Learning skillful medium-range global weather forecasting

 \subsection{Time notation}

-Forecasting involves a number of different time symbols, e.g., to denote the initial forecast time, validity time, forecast horizon, etc. We therefore start by introducing the relevant terms and notation for clarity and simplicity.
+The time notation used in forecasting can be confusing, involving a number of different time symbols, e.g., to denote the initial forecast time, validity time, forecast horizon, etc. We therefore introduce some standardized terms and notation for clarity and simplicity.
 We refer to a particular point in time as ``date-time'', indicated by calendar date and UTC time.
 For example, \datetime{2018-06-21}{18:00:00} means June 21, 2018, at 18:00 UTC.
 For shorthand, we also sometimes use the Zulu convention, i.e., 00z, 06z, 12z, 18z mean \texttt{00:00}, \texttt{06:00}, \texttt{12:00}, \texttt{18:00} UTC, respectively.
 We further define the following symbols: \begin{itemize} \item $\ttt$: Forecast time step index, which indexes the number of steps since the forecast was initialized. \item $\T$: Forecast horizon, which represents the total number of steps in a forecast. \item $\dd$: Validity time, which indicates the date-time of a particular weather state. \item $\dinit$: Forecast initialization time, indicating the validity time of a forecast's initial inputs. \item $\dsize$: Forecast step duration, indicating how much time elapses during one forecast step. \item $\lt$: Forecast lead time, which represents the elapsed time in the forecast (i.e., $\lt=\ttt\dsize$). \end{itemize}